Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 You don’t need long training sessions with a wolf hybrid, but you should have at least two sessions a day.
 Each session should last about 10 to 15 minutes, so they can really focus on training.
 Most importantly, you need to have these training sessions every day.
 Not only are you taking the time to train them, but you’re also bonding with them.
 You need your wolf hybrid to respect you, and the only way it will happen is if you consistently dedicate time to them.

-Dogs don’t learn everything overnight, and while a wolf hybrid is just as smart as a dog, they’re far more independent.
-You need to give them plenty of time to adjust to you, which means you can’t expect instant results.
+Dogs don’t learn everything overnight, and while a wolf hybrid is just as smart or even smarter than a dog, they’re far more independent.
+If you adopt an adult, you will need to give them plenty of time to adjust to you, which means you can’t expect instant results.

 You might need to wait a few weeks or even months to get the desired results.
 But if you stick with it, there’s no reason you can’t train a Wolf Dog into a great pet.